Last updated on June 29, 2026

 Well thanks for stopping by.
 Hope your stay in town has been pleasant.

 I gotta admit, I’m a little let down by the execution of towns in Final Fantasy.
-It felt like introducing a new land type with very little support, even less than what caves got in The Last Caverns of Ixalan.
+It felt like introducing a new land type with very little support, even less than what caves got in The Lost Caverns of Ixalan.
 It’s just enough for Limited, but there’s very little excitement factor for the payoffs, and it feels like a rehash of gates with less support.
 There was also an opportunity to do something interesting with the common 2-color taplands, but they’re just guildgates with different names.
 A town is a town is a town, by any other name would be just as lame.

 Here's to hoping they revisit towns in future sets and expand what the card type is capable of.
 Right now, they're more flavor than function, but as we’ve seen with gates, there’s demand for novel card types like this.
-If you plan on using the new towns, let me know in the comments below or over in the Draftsim Discord.
+If you plan on using towns, let me know in the comments or over in the Draftsim Discord.

-Thank you for making Draftsim your #1 stop for all things Magic!
+Thank you for making Draftsim your #1 town for all things Magic!

 Follow Draftsim for awesome articles and set updates: